-C: int accept(int socket, struct sockaddr \address, int \ address\len);
+C: int accept(int socket, struct sockaddr address, int address_len);

-In C the address structure will be used to place the client address (IP and port number), if NULL is passed, then the client address won't be stored.
+In C, the address structure is used to place the client's address (IP and port number), if NULL is passed, then the client's address won't be stored.

-After accepting a TCP connection, the first socket continues listening for other TCP connection requests, so the server should use it to accept the next incoming connection, but on the other hand, the server should also read client requests on already established connections.
+After accepting a TCP connection, the original socket continues listening for other TCP connection requests, so the server should use it to accept the next incoming connection, but on the other hand, the server should also read client requests on already established connections.